Finn Árnasson: Biography

 Finn was one of the eight children, seven brothers and a sister, of Árni Arnmódsson or Armódsson, a lendmann, and his wife Þora Þorsteinsdóttir (daughter of Thorstein Gallows).
 Finn was married to King Harald's niece Bergljót Halvdansdóttir, the daughter of Halfdan Sigurðsson (Halfdan Hadafylke) and sister of Sigurðr Sýr.

 The main source for Finn's life is Snorri Sturluson's Heimskringla.
 Finn and his brothers Kálfr Árnason, Árni Árnason and Þorbergr Árnason all appear in the sagas.
 Snorri rendered an episode where Finn insists on King Olaf's behalf that Thorir Hund provide remedy for the murder of Karli, one of the king's courtiers.
 Kálfr governed Trøndelag under Olaf Haraldsson.

 In 1028, Finn and his brothers Árni and Þorbergr together with Rögnvald Brusason accompanied Olaf Haraldsson into exile in Kievan Rus.
 They returned with him, fighting at the Battle of Stiklestad in 1030, where Olaf was killed.
 Kálfr Árnason was one of the leaders of the opposing army.

-Under King Harald, Finn held the manor and lands of Austrått near Ørland in Trøndelag.
+Under King Harald, Finn held the manor and lands of Austrått on the Ørlandet peninsula in Trøndelag.
 In 1051, his brother Kálfr was killed in battle serving King Harald on the island of Funen.
 Finn believed King Harald had sent Kálfr to his death on purpose and turned against the king.
 He left for Denmark to serve King Sweyn, who made him a jarl and appointed him to rule Halland.